 The contents of the User field differ depending on whether the field addresses a user in a non-MU-MIMO allocation in an RU or a user in an MU-MIMO allocation in an RU.
+For EHT-MU PPDU sent to a single user, the User field format for a non-MU-MIMO allocation is used.

 The User field format for a non-MU-MIMO allocation is defined in Table 36-25 (User field format for a non-MU-MIMO allocation).